Ensembl/ensembl-dauphin-style-compiler/peregrine-toolkit/src/eachorevery/eoestruct/eoestruct.md

 1. a finite sequence of values, resembling an array ("each")
 2. a conceptually-infinitely long repeating sequence of a single value ("every").

-These cannot be nested, and so are flat, sequence data-structures representing, say, a list of start co-ordinates, biotypes, colours, etc. A group of EoEs can be iterated through together.
+These cannot be nested, and so are flat-sequence data-structures representing, say, a list of start co-ordinates, biotypes, colours, etc. A group of EoEs can be iterated through together.
 The iteration terminates when the finite EoEs end (of which there must be at least one, and all must be the same length).

 The question arises as to map this to more conventional data-structures such as represented in JSON, transforming in "both directions", ie: